-There is no obligation to pay multiple sellers the same consideration in respect of an acquisition by way of a sale and purchase agreement.
+Other than in a public takeovers context where the Takeovers Code applies, there is no obligation to pay multiple sellers the same consideration in respect of an acquisition by way of a sale and purchase agreement.
 However, if the transaction is structured as a contractual offer, the same consideration must be paid to all shareholders in order for the buyer to avail itself of the statutory squeeze-out mechanism.
 If shareholders are offered different consideration in connection with a transaction structured as a scheme of arrangement, they will comprise different classes, with each class participating in the scheme of arrangement having the opportunity to approve the proposal made to them.